giusmento/RoboExplorer/README.md

 Integrate the framework in your development is really simple.
 You have mainly to implement two classes:

-1. RoboExplorer: this is strictly connected to your board/robot. here you have to wrap all your sensors and actuators.
+1. **RoboExplorer:** this is strictly connected to your board/robot. here you have to wrap all your sensors and actuators.
-2. RoboControl: this is the funniest part.
+2. **RoboControl:** this is the funniest part.
 Define how your board/robot interacts with the external world by implementing your own RoboControl

 Additionally you can start new threads that gather data from all your sensors

 This repository contains an example of a raspberry PI board with 2 motors, 2 servos and a distance sensor.

-## The web-based application
+## The react web-based application
 The built-in web application allow you to monitor and control your board.
 The web application starts with the framework at the port 3000.